-- Dry and wet solid waste generated in resort operations and disposed on a weekly basis is tracked and recorded at a bulk level - A dedicated waste management area handles waste prior to shipment off island for disposal at the regional waste management facility - Target to install drinking water production plant in 2019 to eliminate the use of plastic PET water bottles around the resort by 2020 as part of an overall plan to minimize the use of single-use plastics in resort operations - During 2019, a further goal is an upgrade to the existing waste management facility to improve solid waste segregation and tracking of weights of disposed dry waste in various categories - For 2020, a reduction target of 5 percent in overall paper consumption throughout resort operations
+- Dry and wet solid waste generated in resort operations and disposed on a weekly basis is tracked and recorded at a bulk level - A dedicated waste management area handles waste prior to shipment off island for disposal at the regional waste management facility.
+This was upgraded during 2020 to improve segregation and safe storage of different waste materials - The on-island sewerage treatment plant treats wastewater to a level safe for irrigation of the island vegetation, reducing wastewater volumes and dissolved nutrients disposed to the deep ocean - The resort has a goal of minimizing the use of single-use plastics in resort operations, with a target to eliminate further single-use plastic items from resort operations, for example the remaining plastic guest room amenities (e.g. toothbrush, combs) - Following the successful upgrading of the waste management facility during 2020, the target for 2021 is to improve tracking of weights of disposed dry waste in various categories by implementing various measurement systems - For 2021, a reduction target of a further 5 percent in overall paper consumption throughout resort operations from 2019 baseline levels

-- In both guest and back-of-the-house areas, collection of different categories of waste is segregated to aid in handling and off-site recycling - No paper tissues used in the staff canteen - Newspapers are not purchased /printed for provision to guests - Plastic straws and cocktail-stirrers replaced with more environmentally-friendly designs - Non-plastic laundry bags used for guest laundry return - Shower gel/ shampoo bulk dispensed in guest bathrooms - A food waste composting machine to process a portion of wet/organic waste produced in resort operations (2019) - A drinking-water bottling plant to replace the need to purchase PET-bottled drinking water throughout the resort (2019) - Wooden towel/clothes rack for guest rooms to reduce instances of clothing lost to sea (2019) - Non-plastic packaging for guestroom amenities and other supplies (2020) - Return of printer cartridges to supplier for recycling (2020)
+- In both guest and back-of-the-house areas, collection of different categories of waste is segregated to aid in handling and off-site recycling - No paper tissues used in the staff canteen

+- Newspapers are not purchased /printed for provision to guests - Plastic straws and cocktail-stirrers replaced with more environmentally-friendly designs (paper and stainless steel) - Non-plastic laundry bags used for guest laundry return - Shower gel/ shampoo bulk dispensed in guest bathrooms - A food waste composting machine to process a portion of wet/organic waste produced in resort operations - A drinking-water bottling plant utilizing glass bottles, to replace the need to purchase PET-bottled drinking water throughout the resort - Wooden towel/clothes rack for guest rooms to reduce instances of clothing lost to sea - Laser-printed wooden QR-Code Scanner to allow electronic menus and reduce paper menu printing - Biodegradable food containers for staff in-room food provision during mandatory Pandemic quarantine periods - Reduction in clingfilm and tinfoil use for guest in-room dining delivery - Non-plastic packaging and single-use items for guestroom amenities and other supplies (2021) - Return of printer cartridges to supplier for recycling (2021)